01-edu/public/subjects/devops/orchestrator/README.md

 ### Node.js apps

-Your Node.js applications must be deployed as a deployment and they must be scaled horizontally automatically, depending on CPU consumption.
+This Node.js applications must be deployed as a deployment and they must be scaled horizontally automatically, depending on CPU consumption.

 - `api-gateway`:
-  max replication: 3
-  min replication: 1
-  cpu percent trigger: 60%

-- `billing-app`:
   max replication: 3
   min replication: 1
   cpu percent trigger: 60%